selfhostx/ansible-role-certbot/README.md

 The variable `certbot_install_from_source` controls whether to install Certbot from Git or package management.
 The latter is the default, so the variable defaults to `no`.

-    certbot_auto_renew: true
-    certbot_auto_renew_user: "{{ ansible_user | default(lookup('env', 'USER')) }}"
-    certbot_auto_renew_hour: 3
-    certbot_auto_renew_minute: 30
-    certbot_auto_renew_options: "--quiet --no-self-upgrade"

 By default, this role configures a cron job to run under the provided user account at the given hour and minute, every day.
-The defaults run `certbot renew` (or `certbot-auto renew`) via cron every day at 03:30:00 by the user you use in your Ansible playbook.
-It's preferred that you set a custom user/hour/minute so the renewal is during a low-traffic period and done by a non-root user account.
+The defaults run `certbot renew` (or `certbot-auto renew`) via the user-crontab of the user ansible was using.

+It's preferred that you set a custom user/hour/minute so the renewal is during a low-traffic period and done by a non-root user account, see the defaults.yml and change these variables:

+- certbot_auto_renew
+- certbot_auto_renew_user
+- certbot_auto_renew_hour
+- certbot_auto_renew_minute
+- certbot_auto_renew_options

 ### Automatic Certificate Generation

-Currently there is one built-in method for generating new certificates using this role: `standalone`.
-Other methods (e.g. using nginx or apache and a webroot) may be added in the future.
+Unless the original Role (geerlingguy.certbot) this role aims to implement standalone, apache and nginx.

 **For a complete example**: see the fully functional test playbook in [molecule/default/playbook-standalone-nginx-aws.yml](molecule/default/playbook-standalone-nginx-aws.yml).

     certbot_create_if_missing: false
     certbot_create_method: standalone

 Set `certbot_create_if_missing` to `yes` or `True` to let this role generate certs.
-Set the method used for generating certs with the `certbot_create_method` variable—current allowed values include: `standalone`.

     certbot_admin_email: email@example.com